Azure/PSRule.Rules.Azure/docs/commands/PSRule.Rules.Azure/en-US/Get-AzRuleTemplateLink.md

 Gets a link between an Azure Resource Manager (ARM) parameter file and its referenced template file.
 Parameter files reference a template file by defining metadata.

-By default, when parameter files without a reference to a template are discover and error is raised.
+By default, when parameter files without a reference to a template are discovered an error is raised.

 To reference a template, set the `metadata.template` property to a file path.
 Referencing templates outside of the path specified with `-Path` is not permitted.

-For more information see the [about_PSRule_Azure_Metadata_Link] topic.
+For more information see the about_PSRule_Azure_Metadata_Link topic.

 ## EXAMPLES